Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/active-directory-security-group-administration.md

 # Active Directory Security Group Administration

-In order to streamline your security administration, or to comply with your organization's security requirements, you may want to handle your Genus App Services security group administration within **Active Directory**.
+In order to streamline your security administration, or to comply with your organization's security requirements, you may want to handle your Genus Services security group administration within **Active Directory**.
 In that case, the **Active Directory** security groups will be listed inside **Genus Studio**.

 The following limitations and functionalities applies: